 Hamel, Brian T., and Derek E. Holliday.
 Conditionally Accepted.
 "Unequal Responsiveness in City Service Delivery: Evidence from 42 Million 311 Calls."
 Quarterly Journal of Political Science

 Green, Donald P., Brian T. Hamel, and Michael G. Miller.
 Forthcoming.
 "Macropartisanship Revisited."
 Perspectives on Politics

 Hamel, Brian T., and Bryan Wilcox-Archuleta.
-Conditionally Accepted.
+Forthcoming.
 “Black Workers in White Places: Daytime Racial Diversity and White Public Opinion.”
 Journal of Politics.

 Asquer, Raffaele, Miriam A. Golden, and Brian T. Hamel.
 Forthcoming.
 “Corruption, Party Leaders, and Candidate Selection: Evidence from Italy.”
 Legislative Studies Quarterly 45 (2): 291-395.

 Atkeson, Lonna Rae, and Brian T. Hamel.
 2020.
 “Fit for the Job: Candidate Qualifications and Vote Choice in Low Information Elections.”
 Political Behavior 42 (1): 59-82.

 Hamel, Brian T., and Antoine Yoshinaka.
 2020.
 “Who Donates to Party Switchers?”
 American Politics Research 48 (2): 295-307.

 Hamel, Brian T., and Michael G. Miller.
 2019.
 “How Voters Punish and Donors Protect Legislators Embroiled in Scandal.”
 Political Research Quarterly 72 (1): 117-131.